 Linux Tutorial: How to change the IP ADDRESS on a Linux machine

-Sometimes you run into situations where you need to change the IP address on a Linux server.
-If you are a "Windows" or "GUI" person, you might feel lost when you have to change the IP address of a Linux machine from the command line.
+Sometimes you run into situations where you need to change the IP addresses on a Linux server.
+If you are a “Windows” or “GUI” person, you might feel lost when you have to change the IP address of a Linux machine from the command line.
 But no worries, the actual process of changing the IP address is not that hard.
 Here is how it works:

 Login to your server (preferrably via console or SSH) and switch to the root user